Hungarian Vizsla Inu (HVI) Price Reaches $0.0000 on Major Exchanges

-Hungarian Vizsla Inu (HVI) traded down 2.3% against the U.S. dollar during the 24-hour period ending at 0:00 AM E.T. on August 31st.
-Hungarian Vizsla Inu has a market capitalization of $861,125.82 and $62,165.00 worth of Hungarian Vizsla Inu was traded on exchanges in the last day.
-One Hungarian Vizsla Inu coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-During the last week, Hungarian Vizsla Inu has traded 6.1% lower against the U.S. dollar.
+Hungarian Vizsla Inu (HVI) traded down 2.5% against the US dollar during the 24 hour period ending at 11:00 AM ET on September 5th.
+One Hungarian Vizsla Inu coin can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Hungarian Vizsla Inu has a market capitalization of $914,726.70 and $73,036.00 worth of Hungarian Vizsla Inu was traded on exchanges in the last 24 hours.
+During the last week, Hungarian Vizsla Inu has traded up 2.4% against the US dollar.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.